All Episodes

 Yes, they've been expanding.

-Yes, we know there's been Rick Chinese expansionism all over the world.
+Yes, we know there's been, Rick, Chinese expansionism all over the world.

 They have ports all over the world now.

-I mean, they're they're active in their business and they're bite-up layout in the U.S. We talked to Governor Dove earlier about that.
+I mean, they're active in their business and they're buying up land in the U.S.

 But this idea, I mean, what?

-No, he doesn't still doesn't know what the items were.
+He still doesn't know what the items were.

-So Rick, we're we're projecting weakness.
+So, Rick, we're projecting weakness.

 There's no question that the world sees what we see here in the United States.

-President Xi has seen it, uh, President Putin has seen it.
+President Xi has seen it.

-When the Biden team came in, Joe Biden and his administration joined Senate Democrats, and they dropped the sanctions, the Trump sanctions on Putin's pipeline.
+When the Biden team came in, Joe Biden and his administration joined Senate Democrats, and they dropped the sanctions, the Trump sanctions, on Putin's pipeline.

 They ushered in this war in Ukraine.

-This is a build-up.
+This is a buildup.

 This is a constant messaging to the world that Joe Biden is weak.